Crispy Rice Salad Recipe Fresh, Crunchy and Easy

 Crispy rice salad in a bold Pinterest-style collage — crunchy golden rice, fresh veggies, and big flavor in every bite.

-Don’t mix the crispy rice too early.
+Don’t mix the rice too early — it softens fast.

-Best moment is right before serving.
+Best texture = mix right before serving.

 FAQ

-Can you make crispy rice salad ahead?
+Can you make crispy rice salad ahead of time?

 You may also like: